 Tips to Unshrink Clothes of Specific Fabrics

-The method above will unshrink most types of clothing.
-Here are a few more tips for unshrinking specific fabrics, including an easy way to stretch your jeans.
+The method above will unshrink most clothes made of natural fibers.
+But here are a few more tips to unshrink specific fabrics.

 How to Stop Clothes from Shrinking